hermajan/lyrics/readme.md

 Latest version you can download [here](https://github.com/hermajan/lyrics/releases/latest).

 ## Usage
-You can choose between command-line interface and graphical user interface.
+First you need to have installed [Java](https://www.java.com/en/download/faq/whatis_java.xml) on your computer.
+Then you can choose between command-line interface and graphical user interface.

 ### Command-line interface
 Run the application with following command: